 You may have to slow down and think carefully about what you say when you talk to your parent with dementia.
 If you think of something unrelated to say, wait until the current topic of conversation has run its course.

-4. Ask Questions Carefully
+4. Ask Questions That Invite, Not Overwhelm

 Giving too many choices or asking vague questions can be confusing for people with dementia.
 Your parent may have a hard time coming up with an answer to a question on their own, so either-or questions or questions with clear answers will be more effective for maintaining conversation.